Frequently Asked Questions:

 Because their job is to pay as little as possible.
 Insurance adjusters use their own internal software - like Colossus - to generate settlement offers based on data they control.
 They input the minimum amount of medical information, apply conservative multipliers, and spit out a lowball number.
 They're counting on the fact that you don't know the real value of your case and will accept their offer out of frustration or financial pressure.
 A lawyer who knows the true value will push back and demand fair compensation.

-The multiplier method — where you multiply your medical bills by a number between 1.5 and 5 depending on the severity of injuries — is a rough framework, but it's oversimplified.
-A $20,000 medical bill for physical therapy after a soft tissue injury gets a lower multiplier than a $20,000 medical bill for an ER visit and surgery after a fracture, even though the bills are the same amount.
+The multiplier method - where you multiply your medical bills by a number between 1.5 and 5 depending on the severity of injuries - is a rough framework, but it's oversimplified.
+The same medical bill total for physical therapy after a soft tissue injury would receive a far lower multiplier than the same bill total for an ER visit and surgery after a fracture, even though the bill totals are identical.
 The type of injury, the type of treatment, the prognosis, and the impact on your daily life all matter more than a simple multiplier.
 An experienced lawyer evaluates case value based on the full picture, not a formula.

 You can use one out of curiosity, but don't make any decisions based on the number it gives you.
 Don't accept a settlement offer because it's close to what the calculator suggested - the calculator could be wildly off in either direction.
 And definitely don't reject the idea of hiring a lawyer because the calculator showed a low number.
 The consultation is free, and an experienced attorney's evaluation is worth infinitely more than any online tool.
 Call 312-500-4500 for an honest assessment of what your case is actually worth.